tauri-apps/tauri-docs/docs/guides/features/multiwindow.md

 ##### Create a window using an [AppHandle] instance

-An [AppHandle] instance can be obtained using the [`App::handle`] function or directly injection in Tauri commands.
+An [AppHandle] instance can be obtained using the [`App::handle`] function or directly injected in Tauri commands.

 ```rust Create a window in a separate thread
 tauri::Builder::default()